oicheryl/oicheryl.github.io/_posts/2025-02-05-cloud-native-london-february-2025.md

 Three speakers fromAkbank and LiveWyer Ltd joined us at the February Cloud Native London meetup at the Just Eat offices, as well as via the YouTube/Twitch livestreams.

+We are immensely grateful to [HAProxy](https://www.haproxy.com/) and [DoiT](https://www.doit.com/) for their generous support and sponsorship.

 ### Overview

 Kicking off our evening was Metin Sarıkaya from Akbank talking about [From Legacy to Lakehouse: Redefining Data at Scale](https://www.youtube.com/live/m_s33CUGqYw?si=v3NEQACeS9rZfrnt&t=1285)(starting at 21:25).
 He talked about: